Village Voice – November 25, 1971

 The stewardesses couldn’t handle the commotion.
 One dropped her oxygen mask when the Cockettes applauded her act, and her partner, a blank-looking blond in a pinafore, just stood watching quizzically as one of the Cockettes called out, “Hey, we made a movie about a girl whose drag looks just like yours – ‘Tricia’s Wedding.’”

 The Tinsel Tarts spent the rest of the flight “ritzing” around the economy lounge of the 747 where they allowed curious passengers and shy closet queens to buy them beers.
-One little old in an orlon sweater set and mink hat squinted at Wally.
+One little old lady in an orlon sweater set and mink hat squinted at Wally.
 “Are you girls in high school or college?”
 “Neither.
 We’re Miss America contestants.”
 A belligerent drunk confronted Lendon, resplendent as Carmen Miranda: “Are you a man or a woman?”
 “We’re both, honey, and that’s just for starters!”
 By the end of the long flight everyone was getting very cozy.
 The Cockettes were singing show tunes for fellow passengers, who joined them, happily posing for one another’s Instamatics and Nikons just as if the Cockettes were some stray Indians they had found in the Grand Canyon.
 Smile click.
 Smile click.
 “My wife won’t believe this.
 Heh heh.
 Thanks a lot.”

 The flight marked the culmination of more than three months of broken promises and tight money while trying to plan the New York tour.
 The New York people had originally come to them.
 The Cockettes were not actively seeking an eastern tour.
 Two New York producers had strung the Cockettes along from July to October, promising a Halloween opening at the Fillmore East.
-The Cockettes – most of whom are on welfare – stopped doing new San Francisco shows, and went the rent fell due at their three communes, they couldn’t pay it.
+The Cockettes – most of whom are on welfare – stopped doing new San Francisco shows, and when the rent fell due at their three communes, they couldn’t pay it.
 One of Bill Graham’s yes men, after taking a month to make the decision on the Fillmore, decreed “The Cockettes will diminish the Fillmore East’s reputation as a rock palace,” which ought to be news to the neighborhood junkies.

 Finally a San Francisco rock lawyer got them the Anderson Theatre, a block down from the Fillmore.
 Harry Zerler, a young, former talent scout at Columbia Records who had never produced a theatrical show before, but whose father, Paul Zerler, had been around the business for years, flew out to California and saw the same wild and funny Cockette show that Truman Capote loved and that sent Rex Reed to wondering enthusiastically, “Will the Cockettes replace rock concerts in the ‘70s?”
 The Cockettes were thrilled.
 Long snubbed by the local aboveground press, they had at last been discovered by the bigtime New York media.
 Zerler promised to bring the Cockettes to New York, and the myth began.

-Even though the Dily News wouldn’t print Reed’s raving review, the Washington Post and many other papers throughout the country did.
+Even though the Daily News wouldn’t print Reed’s raving review, the Washington Post and many other papers throughout the country did.
 I wrote a favorable piece on the Cockettes for The Voice, and Rolling Stone published an article a short time later.
 Those three articles became the basis for all the hype in the Cockettes’ ads: “This is the most outrageous thing I’ve ever seen” – Truman Capote.
 “Insanity becomes reality, fantasy becomes truth,’ etc. – Village Voice.
 Both quotes were taken out of context, but that sort of hyperbole is justified by the producers in terms of the amount of money it takes to transport 45 people across the country and put them up for three weeks, especially people who sign the hotel register “Miss Creemah Ritz,” “Eatapuss Rex,” and Scrumbly.
 Paul Zerler figures it cost him $40,000.
 The Cockettes didn’t think setting the ticket price at $6.50 was fair, but they didn’t fight it – after dividing the money 40 ways they were only making $75 a week each plus lodging.
 The Cockettes have also yet to see a penny of the profits from their film, “Tricia’s Wedding,” but they are usually too engrossed in fantasy to seriously worry about finances.

 Until the moment they landed, the Cockettes had no idea where they were going to stay.
 Rumor had it they were going to be put up in a one-bath, three-bedroom house in Connecticut with 25 cots set up in the basement.
 They got the Hotel Albert instead, in the Village, where on a good day the hallways smell somewhere between old socks and vomit.
 Miss Bobbie, 17, the youngest of the Cockettes and so beautiful he was offered a modeling audition at Harper’s Bazaar, cried upon seeing the Albert.
 She expected maybe the Plaza.
 The rest of the troupe amused themselves with cockroach counting contests in their suites.
 There was no room service.
 Pretty tacky for swishy West Coast queenies, but not so different from the Haight either.